openzim/gutenberg/README.md

 -h --help                       Display this help message -k --keep-db                    Do not wipe the DB during parse stage

--l --languages=<list>           Comma-separated list of lang codes to filter export to -f --formats=<list>             Comma-separated list of formats to filter export to (pdf, epub, all)
+-l --languages=<list>           Comma-separated list of lang codes to filter export to (preferably ISO 639-1, else ISO 639-3) -f --formats=<list>             Comma-separated list of formats to filter export to (epub, html, pdf, all)

 -m --mirror=<url>               Use URL as base for all downloads.
 -r --rdf-folder=<folder>        Don't download rdf-files.tar.bz2 and use extracted folder instead